grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 1. Native histogram bucket boundaries are calculated with a formula depending on the scale (resolution) of the native histogram and are not user defined.
 The calculation produces exponentially increasing bucket boundaries.
 For more detail see [Bucket boundary calculation](#bucket-boundary-calculation).
 1. Native histogram bucket boundaries may change (widen) dynamically if observations result in too many buckets.
 For more detail see [Limiting the number of buckets](#limiting-the-number-of-buckets).
+1. Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only had an upper bound called `le` and counted all observations in the bucket and all lower buckets (cummulative).
 1. An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and count of observations are stored in a single new data type - and not in separate time series using the float data type.
 Thus there are no `<metric>_bucket`, `<metric>_sum`, `<metric>_count` series, only `<metric>`.
 1. Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
 There are also a couple of new [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).